The bathroom is a really scary place for a senior who is losing his or her independence.

 - Rechargeable battery with warning indicator for continuous operation

-- Easy tool-less assembly and install with suction cups that hold the lift in place.
+- Easy tool-less assembly and installation with suction cups that hold the lift in place.

 - Disassembles quickly and easily for travel.